 Introduction

-Use our in-hand salary calculator to instantly convert any CTC to take-home pay.
+Once you know how each figure is calculated, offer letters stop looking impressive and start looking honest.
+Use our in-hand salary calculator to convert any CTC to actual take-home pay.

 What is CTC (Cost to Company)?